We’ve really been around the block!

 In 1981, Obata purchased the abandoned Markham Memorial Presbyterian Church at 1610 Menard Street in the Soulard neighborhood and began a major restoration.
 The church, built in 1896, was within the LaSalle Park Redevelopment area administered by Ralston-Purina, a major Obata client at the time.
 Renovation work took over a year.

-Obata was among the earliest of the Soulard area “urban pioneers” and was soon joined by several additional creative firms and freelancers doing work with nearby Anheuser-Busch.
+Obata was among the earliest of the Soulard area “urban pioneers” and was soon joined by several additional creative agencies and freelance artists doing work with nearby Anheuser-Busch.
 A 1990 Post-Dispatch article referred to the area as “designerville”.

 Soulard today is a vibrant community filled with historic churches, red brick town homes, music clubs, unique restaurants and, of course, Soulard Market.
 As a nearly 40 year resident of the neighborhood, Obata is proud to call Soulard home.